UMKC Counseling Center

 Rachel Pierce, Ph.D.

-Dr. Pierce received her Ph.D. in Counseling Psychology from The University of Akron in 2005 and is a licensed psychologist in Missouri.
+Dr. Pierce received her Ph.D. in Counseling Psychology from The University of Akron in 2005 and joined the UMKC Counseling Center staff in 2006.
 She has worked at several university counseling centers in the Midwest, with clients from diverse backgrounds and with a wide variety of concerns.
 In addition to the developmental concerns experienced by many college students, her special interests include depression, anxiety, relationship concerns, grief/loss, family of origin issues, spirituality, diversity issues and career development concerns.
 She practices from a humanistic/developmental framework, incorporating elements of cognitive-behavioral and person-centered therapies, as well as multicultural counseling principles.

 In her work with clients, Dr. Pierce typically helps clients improve coping